AumitLeon/webdev-workshop/README.md

 HTML stands for *Hypertext Markup Language*, and it is the language that underlies all the websites that you can access via your web browser.
 HTML is comprised of tags that provide instructions to your browser as to how a particular page should be rendered.
 Like any other computer/programming language, HTML has a particular syntax that you need to adhere to.

 ## Intro to HTML
 HTML syntax is fairly simple to follow-- all the content is encapsulated within tags: `<tag>Content</tag>`.
-There are several tags that you should become familar with, but as time goes on and you become more advanced, you'll find that there are many tags that useful in specific situations!
+There are several tags that you should become familar with, but as time goes on and you become more advanced, you'll find that there are many tags that are useful in specific situations!

 ### Some HTML Tags
 In every HTML document, all the content is encapsulated within `<html>` tags.
 The browser won't render your website unless all your subsequent tags are within the HTML tags!